 You can even take odd jobs around the neighborhood.
 Start a small dog-walking service or pull weeds from gardens and lawns for a small fee.
 Any amount of income can help, and lots of neighbors are willing to pay a little bit for some tasks.

-Even if the job is boring or tedious, you’ll thank yourself in the end when you can pay for textbooks and something other than Ramen for dinner.
+Even if the job is boring or tedious, you’ll thank yourself in the end when you can pay for textbooks and something other than instant ramen for dinner.

 Ok, so maybe lemonade stands are more for younger kids–but the point still stands!
 Get creative.
 If you have a particular skill, but that talent to work.
 Crafty people can make some art and sell it online.
 Organize a garage sale and get rid of some old things while earning some money in return.
 Offer up services to your fellow students, like editing papers or tutoring in a subject you’re good at.

-These are all ways you can start saving money in high school.
+These are all ways you can save up money in high school.
 Remember that every little bit counts, even if the $3 you earned for selling your entire collection of baseball trading cards doesn’t feel like much.

 And remember, there are many ways to pay for college.
 Scholarships, grants, loans, internships, etc. are all available to help pay tuition.
 And use College Raptor’s net price calculator to see what kind of financial aid you can receive from specific colleges as well!